Home Compare CDW vs RXL.PA

 CDW vs Rexel: Which Stock Looks Stronger in 2026?

-CDW holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Rexel still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+CDW holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Rexel still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Rexel carries the stronger setup — intact trend against CDW's broken trend.
 That leaves a split case: the structural lead stays with CDW, but the market is not currently confirming it.

 Trajectory Similarity